 For the past few years, AI has been touted as revolutionary: It was supposed to eliminate more than half of all jobs, completely alter our concept of living, and do almost everything for us.
 None of that has happened.
 AI is still at the (very) complex decision-tree stage.
 Big data has gone through a similar hype cycle, and for recruiting it has not been nearly as beneficial as expected.
-Is the projected impact of big data an urban legend when it comes to hiring and managing people, or is it still going to change the recruiting landscape one day?
+Is the projected impact of big data an urban legend when it comes to hiring and managing people, or is it still going to change cloud-based talent acquisition software one day?

 Why Big Data Is Not Panning Out for Recruiting - At Least Not Yet